Getting results: The story of Lily Exome Sequencing

 It's such a clinically diverse group of disorders, and that's where the power of this technology really comes in.
 This represents really significant gene discovery, and these new genes become incorporated into subsequent routine testing, so there's a knock-on effect.

 Charu: We were able to confirm a diagnosis in about 55% of patients who used the service, which is a really high proportion when you consider that most other testing of this sort gets about 40% accuracy.
-We were also able to identify plausible biological candidates for a further 22% of patients, bringing the total with confirmed diagnosis or with genes likely to be the cause of their disease to 77%.The growth in scientific knowledge has been huge, and that new information that feeds into the testing that is currently available.
+We were also able to identify plausible biological candidates for a further 22% of patients, bringing the total with confirmed diagnosis or with genes likely to be the cause of their disease to 77%.The growth in scientific knowledge has been huge, and that new information feeds into the testing that is currently available.
 So there are very important clinical benefits that have come about as a result of this project.
 And importantly, the service is available to everyone, regardless of geographic location.
 We managed to get all the mitochondrial centres working together to offer it nationally, which was a huge plus.

 Why is a genetic diagnosis so important to families affected by mito?